FREQUENTLY ASKED QUESTIONS

 If they have any blue in either or both eyes their price will go up.

-Prices can change on any unsold puppies.
+Prices can change on any UNSOLD puppies, at any time.

 Most of our puppies are SOLD with no Breeding Rights, Limited Registration Papers.